prithidevghosh/speerNote/README.md

 Copy code
 curl -X GET https://speer-note.vercel.app/api/search?q=your_query -H "Authorization: Bearer JWT_ACCESS_TOKEN" Feel free to explore more functionalities and tailor them to your needs!
 If you have any questions or issues, please reach out to us.
 Happy noting!

+Contributing
+To contribute to the Speer Note API, please follow our contribution guidelines.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.